 Yet, to be able to tax energy is a dream come true for every bureaucrat, every politician who ever contemplated how to best generate tax revenues.
 It is not necessary to introduce bills that will create new methods for taxation.
 It is not necessary to debate the need for tax-rate increases.
 It is only necessary to make energy more expensive, and the stream of tax revenues will increase substantially.

 Ideally, and that is the smart aspect of the scam, the cause that drives up the cost and price of energy is being promoted so that the suckers, the end consumers of goods and services, the taxpayers, clamor to have that done because they have been made to believe that there is a global environmental catastrophe that will be mitigated by buying the Trojan Horse of “free and clean” renewable energy.
 Make them believe that it will save the planet, and no price is too high, but it is not free.
 It is costly, and it cannot be made to pay for itself.

 Does anyone really think that the governments are too stupid to recognize a good scam for fleecing the taxpayers?
-I know that the Alberta government isn’t, because many years ago a member of the Standing Committee on Energy suggested to me exactly that, while we had a coffee break during a presentation being made to the Committee, by the board of directors of the Rural Electrification Association of which I was one of the directors.
+I know that the Alberta government isn’t, because many years ago a member of the Standing Committee on Energy suggested to me exactly that, while we had a coffee break during a presentation being made to the Committee, by the board of directors of the Alberta Federation of Rural Electrification Associations of which I was one of the members.
 He said: “How would all of this work out if we were to tax energy? ” To which I responded, “You could have a revolt on your hands.”
 To which he replied, “Not if we told them that they no longer have to pay provincial income tax.”
 I said, “I doubt that would be enough.”
 To which he responded, “Not if we were to throw in free health care, to boot.
 There would be enough revenue to do that, and we would still have plenty left.”